hazel-plus/hazelplus/README.md

 A revival of Google+, built in a single PHP file.

-I started this project because I genuinely missed Google+ and couldn't find anything that felt like it.
+I started this project because I genuinely liked Google+ and couldn't find anything that felt like it.
 Circles, Communities, +1s, Ripples — all of it.
 So I rebuilt it from scratch.
 It's not perfect but it works, and now it's open source so you can make it better than I can.

 ![PHP](https://img.shields.io/badge/PHP-7.4+-777BB4?logo=php&logoColor=white)
 ![License](https://img.shields.io/badge/license-MIT-green)